microsoftgraph/msgraph-sample-nodeexpressapp/tutorial/04-add-aad-auth.md

 In this exercise you will extend the application from the previous exercise to support authentication with Azure AD.
 This is required to obtain the necessary OAuth access token to call the Microsoft Graph.
 In this step you will integrate the [msal-node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) library into the application.

-1. Create a new file named `.env` file in the root of your application, and add the following code.
+1. Create a new file named **.env** in the root of your application, and add the following code.

     :::code language="ini" source="../demo/graph-tutorial/example.env":::

     Replace `YOUR_APP_ID_HERE` with the application ID from the Application Registration Portal, and replace `YOUR_APP_SECRET_HERE` with the client secret you generated.

     > [!IMPORTANT]
-    > If you're using source control such as git, now would be a good time to exclude the `.env` file from source control to avoid inadvertently leaking your app ID and password.
+    > If you're using source control such as git, now would be a good time to exclude the **.env** file from source control to avoid inadvertently leaking your app ID and password.

-1. Open `./app.js` and add the following line to the top of the file to load the `.env` file.
+1. Open **./app.js** and add the following line to the top of the file to load the **.env** file.

     ```javascript
     require('dotenv').config();